zxphyrx/highway/app/views/overview/parents.md

 #### On security

 There will be security guards 24/7 around the venue from both Hack Club and GitHub.
 Your child will not be able to leave the venue unless they have a freedom wavier signed.
+There will be curfew; nobody will be allowed in or out of the venue at the scheduled time block.

 Staff will be present at all times to supervise.
 Everyone who enters the venue will be ID checked.